 East Midlands Suicide Prevention Research – Keith Waters

-Keith was a Clinical Nurse Specialist with around 25 years’ experience working with self-harm and associated presentations to an Acute Hospital.
-He is the Principal Investigator for Derby, part of the multicentre self-harm study, an Honorary Research Fellow, Director for the Centre of Self-harm and Suicide Prevention research at Derbyshire Healthcare NHS Foundation Trust, and was till recently the clinical adviser for suicide prevention with the East Midlands Academic Health Science
+Keith was a Clinical Nurse Specialist with over 25 years’ experience working with self-harm and associated presentations to an Acute Hospital.
+He is the Principal Investigator for Derby’s part of the multicentre self-harm study, an Honorary Research Fellow and Director for the Centre of Self-harm and Suicide Prevention research at Derbyshire Healthcare NHS Foundation Trust.

 Independent suicide prevention consultant and trainer – Miranda Frost